Pyrrha-Platform/Pyrrha-Rules-Decision/README.md

 This repository contains the [Pyrrha](https://github.com/Pyrrha-Platform/Pyrrha) solution application for determining thresholds in toxin exposure measured by the [sensor device](https://github.com/Pyrrha-Platform/Pyrrha-Firmware) and sent to the cloud from the Samsung [smartphone](https://github.com/Pyrrha-Platform/Pyrrha-Mobile-App) carried by the firefighters.

-This service wakes up every minute and calculates time weighted average exposures for all fire fighters and compares them to the configured limits.
+This service wakes up every minute and calculates time weighted average exposures for all firefighters and compares them to the configured limits.

 ## Contents